swiss-seismological-service/scdetect/doc/base/Theoretical-Background.rst

    has its own association matrix :math:`\mathbf{B}^c`.
 Missing elements are indicated with a :math:`-`.

-Changing the ``"minimumArrivals"`` to a value smaller than :math:`n` allows the user to influence the completeness of an association matrix.
+Changing the number of ``"minimumArrivals"`` to a value smaller than :math:`n` allows the user to influence the completeness of an association matrix.
 I.e. in fact a detection candidate is emitted once both the candidate's score exceeds the ``"triggerOnThreshold"`` and the number of associated local maxima is at least equal to the value specified by the ``"minimumArrivals"`` configuration parameter.